Land equity comes in three forms;

 *Lastly, you put money down on the land more than six months ago.
 The same rules as above apply but now you can get credit for any appreciation the land may have experienced.
 Again, take a close look at what similar lots have sold for in the last year.

 In all of these situations your land equity can count towards your required down payment and closing costs.
 This may allow you to close on the loan without bringing any funds to closing.
-The VA is a little different.
-For some odd reason the VA does not recognize land equity when it comes to rolling in closing costs.
-The work around is to have your builder agree to pay these costs and simply increase the contract to build price to cover the costs.

 As I have mentioned, the value of your land will be set by the appraiser.
 They will take a close look at what similar properties sold for, in your area, in the last year.
 Keep in mind that the value of your property is not based solely on the size of the lot.
 Road frontage, usable area, soil conditions and the ability to hook up to city water and sewer systems all play a role in land value.